icfpcontest2014/icfpcontest2014.github.io/faq.markdown

      This one appeared in the game simulator between 3am and 10am UK time because we accidentally left some debug code in the sim, sorry!

+ 4.  **Question:** How do I access the world's iniital state?
+I tried `LD 0 0` in main, but I get an error!

+     **Answer** You're probably trying to load main in the Lambda-Man simulator.
+The main function is initialised in the [game simulator](http://icfpcontest/game.html).